 How many times have you said "You suck, Google".
 Sometimes Google says the same thing about you.
 Despite all of your time and money invested on ads, fast-talking copywriters, and brand consultants, Google just keeps telling you, and all of your prospective customers, that you suck.

 From choosing the best hotels and restaurants in town to consulting the right doctors, most people rely on online reviews.
-In fact, we rely on online reviews so much that a single bad review can completely tarnish the online reputation of a company.
+In fact, we rely on online reviews so much that a single bad review can completely ruin the online reputation of a company.
 A 2018 study suggests that 91% of people trust online reviews as much as personal recommendations—as long as the reviews are authentic.
 But about 20% of reviews are fake.
 So can you really trust online reviews?

 3 min read